Fifth Street, Texas

 Fifth Street is a census-designated place (CDP) located in the extraterritorial jurisdiction of Stafford within Fort Bend County, Texas, United States.
-The population was 2,486 at the 2010 census.
+The population was 2,284 at the 2020 census.
 Fifth Street is within the ZIP code 77477.
 Therefore, residents of Fifth Street have an address of Stafford, Texas.

 History

-By the 1980s the development or at minimum the name "Fifth Street" existed.
-In 2000 it had 2,059 residents.
+By the 1980s, the development or at minimum, the name "Fifth Street" existed.
+In 2000, it had 2,059 residents.
 It is a bedroom community of Houston.

 Geography

 Fifth Street is in northeastern Fort Bend County, near the border with Harris County and between Missouri City and Stafford.
 Downtown Houston is 20 mi to the northeast.

 Fifth Street is located at 29.598888°N 95.549119°W. According to the United States Census Bureau, the CDP has a total area of 2.1 km2, of which 0.04 sqkm, or 1.86%, is water.

 Demographics

+Fifth Street first appeared as a census designated place in the 2000 U.S. census.